ktgnair/ktgnair.github.io/Basic Github.md

   - Second commit the added files and
   - Third is to push the files.

- :pushpin: _Commit_ means the files are saved in your local directory but not on your git account.
+ _Commit_ means the files are saved in your local directory but not on your git account.
- :pushpin: _Push_ means to save in the server(your git account).
+ _Push_ means to save in the server(your git account).

 Step 7: